-The good news is you won’t need any of the technical expertise to do it.
+And the good news is you don’t need technical expertise or a big budget to do it.

 1. Make your website easy to navigate

-When someone lands on your site, they should be able to tell right away: who you are, what you do, and how you can help.
+When someone lands on your site, they should be able to tell: Who you are, What you do, and How you can help them.

-The easier it is for people to find that information, the easier it will be for Google to pull your content into a search result.
+The easier it is for people to find relevant information through your site, the more likely Google will be to pull your content into search results.

 2. Regularly publish new content

-As your content starts to generate more traffic and engagement from your readers, Google will give your content more support.
-This will not only help you attract more readers, but will provide a new door in which potential customers will soon be coming in through.
+And as your content starts to generate more traffic and engagement from your readers, Google will feature your content more prominently.

 3. Be social

-Google recognizes that the size of your social media audience and the number of people sharing your content are reliable factors to consider when determining a source’s credibility.
-By maintaining an active social presence, sharing content on a regular basis, and engaging with your audience online, you’ll not only grow your community, but will strengthen your relationship with Google as well.
+By maintaining an active social presence, sharing content on a regular basis, and engaging with your audience online, you’ll not only grow your community but will strengthen your relationship with Google as well.

 4. Take control of your online listings